negin-shahani/Facial-Detection-App/README.md

 use Google\Cloud\Core\ServiceBuilder;
 ```
 - Create an instance of the *ServiceBuilder* class:

 ```
 $cloud = new ServiceBuilder(['keyFilePath' => base_path('fda.json'),     'projectId' => 'facial-detection-app' ]);
 ```

+1. The location of the JSON file using the keyFilePath key.
+I’ve used the Laravel base_path() helper to refer to the fully qualified app root path.

+2. The next option is the projectId.
+This is the value you grabbed when you created the project in the GCP console.